ritza-co/replit-docs-2/docs/programming-ide/nix-on-replit.md

 # This glob lets replit know what files the LSP should be active on
 # The format is usually **/*.ext
 pattern = "**/*.ts"
-# This lets replit know what langauge the file is
+# This lets replit know what language the file is
 syntax = "typescript"
 ```